mcraiha/spine-unity-docs/Animation.md

 A `Spine.Animation` object corresponds to an individual "animation clip" animated in Spine.
 If a run animation called "run" was animated in Spine, you'll get a `Spine.Animation` object named "run".

 Each `Spine.Animation` is a collection of `Timeline` objects.
-Each `Timeline` object is a collection of keys, which defines how a certain animateable value (scale, rotation, position, color, attachment, mesh vertices, IK, events, draw order) changes over time.
+Each `Timeline` object is a collection of keys, which defines how a certain animatable value (scale, rotation, position, color, attachment, mesh vertices, IK, events, draw order) changes over time.
 Each `Timeline` has its own target: a `Bone` for scale, rotation and position; a `slot` for attachments and colors; a `MeshAttachment` for free-form deformation/mesh vertices, and the appropriate parts of the skeleton for *draw order* and *events*.

 In Spine runtimes, a `Spine.Animation` is applied to a skeleton with `Animation.Apply(...)`.
 This poses the `Skeleton`'s various parts only according to that Animation's `Timeline`s and keys.
 If a `Timeline` isn't there, the animatable value won't change.
 If a `Timeline` is there, it will overwrite whatever value is there with a new value.